Safety record

 Incidents by Size

 Most pipeline incidents are small.
-In 2023, 61 percent of incidents were less than five barrels and 84 percent were less than 50 barrels.
+In 2024, 66% of incidents were less than five barrels and 85% were less than 50 barrels.
 Large pipeline incidents are also the rarest.
-In 2023, only 5 percent of incidents were 500 barrels or larger, and these large incidents are down 11 percent over the last five years.
+In 2024, only 4% of incidents were 500 barrels or larger, and these large incidents are down 7% over the last five years.